 - Is it better than one we have?

 - Is it historically significant to the area?

-- Did it come over the Edson Trail?
+- Did it come over either the Edson or Athabasca Trails?

 - Does it have historical value somewhere else?